nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### Description
 The `storage` component consists of only 1 class called `Storage`.
-The role of the `Storage` is to translate all `records` from the `RecordList` into a text format in a text output file and vice versa.
+The role of the `Storage` is to translate all `records` from the `RecordList` and `creditScoreHashMap` (a `HashMap`) into a text format in a text output file and vice versa.

 #### Design
 In the application, `Storage` is instantiated in classes that requires the use of the save or load function, this is done through the constructor `new Storage()`.
-Whenever a new `record` gets added, removed, or marked as returned, the `saveRecordListData` method will be called and all `record` up to that point will be converted into a text output and saved into the `finux.txt` file.
-The `loadFile` method will do the exact opposite, and load the data from the `finux.txt` file back into the FINUX application.
+Whenever a new `record` gets added, removed, or marked as returned, the `saveData` method will be called and all `record` up to that point will be converted into a text output and saved into the `finux.txt` file.
+The `creditScoreHashMap` will also be translated into a user readable text format and stored in the same file as the `records`.
+The `loadFile` method will do the exact opposite, and load the data from the `finux.txt` file back into the Finux application.

-1. `saveRecordListData` is the method that is called after any `records` are added, deleted, or marked as returned.
+1. `saveData` is the method that is called after any `records` are added, deleted, or marked as returned.
 It will then call the `writeToSaveFile` method.

-2. `writeToSaveFile` will add the currently addressed `recordList` and all its stored `records` into the `finux.txt` file after calling the `convertFileFormat` method from the Record class.
+2. `writeRecordListToSaveFile` will add the currently addressed `recordList` and all its stored `records` into the `finux.txt` file after calling the `convertFileFormat` method from the Record class.
 The `writeToSaveFile` method will also output each individual records in separate lines.

+3. `writeCreditScoreMapToSaveFile` will convert all key:value pairs, in this case, `borrowerName`:`creditScore` pairs in the `creditScoreHashMap` into a user readable format and store them in the same `finux.txt` file as the `records`.

-3. `loadFile` method does the opposite of the `writeToSaveFile` method.
+4. `loadFile` method does the opposite of the `writeRecordListToSaveFile` method.
 In the `loadFile` method, a new ArrayList of `record` is instantiated.
 It will then call the `saveFileExist` method.
 If the method returns false, `initSaveFile` method will be called and a new `finux.txt` will be created in the same directory of the FINUX application.
 The `loadFile` method will then return a new and empty ArrayList of `record` back to the `start` method in the `Duke` class.
 Should the `saveFileExist` returns true, for each line of text in the `finux.txt` file will be parsed into the `parseRecord` method which will call the individual load methods `loadExpense`, `loadLoan`, `loadSaving` based on a REGEX expression of the text data.
 Should the pattern be unrecognisable, or the file is unable to be read, an exception will be thrown to the `start` method and FINUX will terminate.
 If all the text data is properly loaded, the `loadFile` method will return the ArrayList of `record` to the `RecordList` object in the `start` method.

+5. `initSaveFile` method will create a new `finux.txt` specified by the constant `SAVED_FILE_PATH`.
+It will call `Ui#printSuccessfulFileCreation` on a successful creation of the file, but will throw an `IOExcpetion` if there was an error in creating the file.

-4. `parseRecord` method will compare the pattern of the text in the `finux.txt` and call the respective methods `loadExpense`, `loadLoan`, `loadSaving` based on the pattern that matches the `Expense`, `Loan`, or `Saving` in the saved file.
+6. `parseRawData` method will compare the pattern of the text in the `finux.txt` and call the respective methods `loadExpense`, `loadLoan`, `loadSaving`, `loadCreditScoreRawData` based on the pattern that matches the `Expense`, `Loan`, `Saving`, or the `creditScore` pattern in the saved file.
 This method will throw an exception back to the `loadFile` method if any of the REGEX pattern does not match.
 (Add stuff here!)

+7. `extractArg` is a "micro" parser component of the `Storage` class.
+This method simply splits the raw data from the `finux.txt` file into an array and returns the argument that is referenced by the index to its caller method with their leading and trailing white spaces removed.

-5. `loadExpense` will extract the individual components from the raw data parsed into it.
+8. `loadExpense` will extract the individual components from the raw data parsed into it.
 This method will call the `extractArg` method which returns the components that are addressed by the index after splitting up the raw save file.
 The `amount` object in this method will be converted into a `BigInteger` type and the `issueDate` will be parsed in the `localDate` type.
 An exception will be thrown if either `amount` or `issueDate` is not in the right format which prevents them from being parsed into their respective types.
 It will then return a new `Expense` object to the `parseRecord` method.

-6. `loadSaving` works similar to `loadExpense` method, where the only difference is that it returns a new `Saving` object to the `parseRecord` method.
+9. `loadSaving` works similar to `loadExpense` method, where the only difference is that it returns a new `Saving` object to the `parseRecord` method.

-7. `loadLoan` also works similar to both `loadExpense` and `loadSaving` method, but in the `loadLoan` method, it has an extra boolean parameter, `isReturn`.
-Where `1` signifies returned and `0` not returned.
+10. `loadLoan` also works similar to both `loadExpense` and `loadSaving` method, but in the `loadLoan` method, it has a few extra parameters.
+The first being a boolean `isReturn`, where `1` signifies returned and `0` not returned.
+The `borrowerName` is the next variable in the `Loan` object.
+And lastly, the `returnDate`, the `returnDate` will only return not null if the `isReturn` boolean has a value of `true`.
 This method then returns a new `Loan` object to the `parseRecord` method.

 #### Storage Component Design Consideration